-Hi, I’m Mandy Mazliah, a London-based mum to seven-year-old R, five-year-old Miss R and two-year-old Baby S. How to get kids to eat more vegetables is an age old question.
-Here on Sneaky Veg you’ll find vegetarian family recipes that are designed to get kids eating more fruit and vegetables – especially picky eaters – and plenty of hidden vegetable recipes.
-Getting my children to eat five portions of fruit and veg a day has proved to be impossible (and let’s not even talk about ten a day) – sometimes we don’t even manage one item of fruit or veg a day.
-Because of this I’ve resorted to hidden vegetable recipes.
+Hi, I’m Mandy Mazliah, a London-based mum to nine-year-old R, eight-year-old Miss R and five-year-old Little S. How to get kids to eat more vegetables is an age old question.
+Here on Sneaky Veg you'll find vegetarian family recipes that are designed to get kids eating more fruit and vegetables - especially picky eaters - and plenty of hidden vegetable recipes.
+Getting my children to eat five portions of fruit and veg a day has proved to be impossible (and let's not even talk about ten a day) - sometimes we don’t even manage one item of fruit or veg a day.
+Because of this I've resorted to hidden vegetable recipes.

 When my eldest son turned 18 months he suddenly refused to eat ALL fruit and vegetables - with the exception of raisins and fruit smoothie pouches.
 He's now added olives to that list but still eats no fruit and very little veg.